anayaemily/ProfessionalPortfolio/essays/smart-questions-anaya.md

 ---
 layout: essay
 type: essay
-title: "The Art of Technical Communication: How to Ask Questions That Get Answers"
+title: "The Art of Technical Communication"
 # All dates must be YYYY-MM-DD format!
 date: 2024-09-03
 published: true